toitoi-co/toitoi-admin/docs/api-docs.md

 * __password__: Must be between 8 and 1024 characters, and contain at least one number or special character.
 This field will likely be removed in the future, in favour of setting a password after e-mail confirmation.
 * __address1__, __address2__, __city__, __state__, __postalCode__, __country__: *Optional.* Further user information.

+Possible route-specific responses:

+* __409__: A user with the specified e-mail address already exists.

 ### POST /confirm/:confirmationKey

 Attempts to confirm an e-mail address for the given `confirmationKey` parameter.